 The Maluwi Canopy garden room (opens in new tab) can be attached to an existing wall or house, or freestanding.
 The multi functional aluminium and timber canopy comes in a variety of lengths to suits gardens of all sizes.
 With water-resistant walls, plus lighting and heating options this really is a structure for all seasons.

-Of course a garden structure of this stature is not a cheap option, but it is well-worth the investment for creating an alfresco space to enjoy for all seasons.
+Of course a garden structure of this stature is not a cheap option, but it is well-worth the investment for creating an alfresco space to enjoy for all seasons - explore garden room costs.

 A solid parasol, the likes of which are used by restaurants and hotels will be a practical solution for a patio and won't wobble and fall over as soon as the wind picks up.
 Weight it down with concrete for extra stability.
 A wall mounted parasol is a great solution for a small garden idea and offers flexibility for angling to protect from the sun.